BrittanyMason/Southwest-Florida-Non-Native-Lizard-Maxent-Models/README.md

 iNaturalist data was downloaded from the Global Biodiversity Information Facility (GBIF) (https://doi.org/10.15468/dl.z73q6m).

 The landcover map was acquired from Southwest Florida Water Management District and can be downloaded online at https://www.arcgis.com/home/item.html?id=bad341979b7b4eff856d5e173a57b955.
-I transformed this landcover map into 15x15 meter raster in the UTM WGS 1984 Zone 17N projection.
+I transformed this landcover map into a 15x15 meter raster in the UTM WGS 1984 Zone 17N projection.

 Citations for GBIF data: